Sarah Green (Miss. Green)

 I have been a member of the team here since November 1997, having previously worked in other childcare settings after qualifying as an NNEB in 1994.
 I quickly realised that the Stepping Stones ethos was different to other nurseries I had experienced, and knew I wanted to be a part of their commitment to deliver the very best quality care, education and service to pre-school children and their families.

-In June 2014 I went on maternity leave to have my baby girl.
-However, I soon returned in a 3-day week role, supporting our fantastic team of Early Years Practitioners as Team Support & Liaison Manager.
-This position allow me to spend time working directly with the children, staff and parents and means I can play my part in ensuring that Stepping Stones remains the fantastic Nursery that it has been since I joined, whilst still enjoying precious time at home with my daughter.
+After the birth of my daughter in June 2014, I chose to return to Nursery in a 2-day week role, supporting our fantastic Early Years Practitioners as Team Support & Liaison Manager.
+This position allows me to spend time working directly with the children, staff and parents and means I can play my part in ensuring that Stepping Stones remains the fantastic Nursery that it has been since I joined; whilst still enjoying precious time at home with my daughter.

 Hannah Allcock (Miss.
 Allcock)